-The all-time winningest coach in Ferris State’s history,
+The all-time winningest coach in Ferris State’s history, Bob Daniels will enter his 25th season behind the Bulldog bench in the 2016-17 campaign.

-Three seasons ago, Daniels claimed CCHA and National Coach of the Year accolades for the second time in his career after leading the Bulldogs to the program’s second-ever league regular-season championship and a historic first-ever trip to the Frozen Four where FSU reached the national championship game.
+In 2011-12, Daniels claimed CCHA and National Coach of the Year accolades for the second time in his career after leading the Bulldogs to the program’s second-ever league regular-season championship and a historic first-ever trip to the Frozen Four where FSU reached the national championship game.

 Ferris State placed fifth or higher four times in the final five seasons of CCHA league competition, including the 2011-12 title run.

 The 2002-03 CCHA Coach of the Year Award recipient and a two-time (2007-08 and 2009-10) award finalist, Daniels attained another milestone in his distinguished coaching career by recording his 300th career win following a 4-1 decision at Bowling Green midway through the 2010-11 season.
+He won his 400th game as the Bulldogs' head coach in 2015-16.

 Daniels was tabbed a finalist for the 2009-10 Central Collegiate Hockey Association (CCHA) Coach of the Year Award and directed Ferris State to a 21-13-6 overall record and a third-place finish in the regular-season league standings.
 The Bulldogs also concluded the campaign ranked among the top 15 teams in all three national collegiate hockey polls.